sharmaritesh/oauth2-spring-boot-mongo/README.md

 6. Once the token is obtained you can access the resource using GET http://localhost:8082/resource-service/foo Headers - Authorization : Bearer <token>

+7. If you would like to use JWT as a token store then run using -Dspring.profiles.active=jwttoken

 Simmilarly You can try executing other OAuth2 grant types.
-Note : Pass 'init' as program arg to setup initial data.
+<br/> Note : Pass 'init' as program arg to setup initial data.